Explaining Schnorr Signatures and Their Role in Bitcoin's Evolution

 What benefits do Schnorr signatures offer over ECDSA?

-Schnorr signatures were introduced to Bitcoin as part of the Taproot upgrade, which was activated on the network in November 2021.
+Schnorr signatures were integrated into the Bitcoin protocol as part of the Taproot upgrade, which activated on the network in November 2021.
+This update represented a major step forward for Bitcoin's efficiency, privacy, and smart contract capabilities.

 How do Schnorr signatures enable multi-signature aggregation?